shirus29cools/Microsoft-Word-Download-cooler/README.txt

 "Hey, why are not you answering?"
 After another 5 seconds, it speaks:
 "OK.
 I know you cannot speak to me.
 But now I will play some good music.
 Sound amazing?"
-After a few seconds, it disables Desktop icons and network connections.
+After a few seconds, it disables Desktop icons, network connections and Registry Editor.
 It plays a Windows 7 Error Remix music on the background.
 It also change the username to "LOVEYOU".
 It also change the background to my profile picture (ugly, right?)
 After 60 seconds, it shows a red screen.
 Then it speaks: